Tang8330/makeadrink/models/api.md

 #API
-##Register an account?
-hit /account/register
-	must have username & password
-	renders 'register' view
+##Account
+- /account/register - page, and post to it   - view name is 'register'
+- /account/login - page, and post to it      - view name is 'login'

 ##Items
+- View name is "item"
-- /item/all
+- /item/all           - view name is "allItems"
 - /item/add
-- /item/edit/:id
+- /item/edit/:id      -view name is "editItem"
 - /item/id/:id - view

 ##Orders
+- View name is: "order"
-- /order/all
+- /order/all          - view name is "allOrders"
 - /order/add
 - /order/edit/:id
 - /order/id/:id - view